 will transition to completed

 .
 Please reach out to support@xflowpay.com if you have challenges in providing the documents within the provided time.
 Without a legitimate reason, delaying document submission may lead to transactions getting blocked for your connected users.
-Note that, it is quite likely that the BOE is not available within 15 days due to delays in shipment and custom clearance.
+Note that, it is quite likely that the BOE is not available within 10 business days due to delays in shipment and custom clearance.
 We will manage such events with our banking partner upon receipt of communication from your side.

 You can use the testmode to simulate payments to test your integration.
 In testmode, You will be able to mimic livemode without actually moving real money.
 The advantage here is that if your integration works in testmode, you can have confidence that livemode will work once you decide to flip the switch.
 Please note that data from the testmode will not be carried over to the livemode.
 To make your testmode more productive, we provide additional testmode specific features: